UKHomeOffice/pttg-rps-enquiry-form/apps/pttg-rps-enquiry-form/views/content/en/accessibility-statement.md

 At this time, we have not identified any content that is not within scope of the accessibility regulations.

 ## Preparation of this accessibility statement
 This statement was prepared on 22nd September 2020.
-It was last reviewed on 22nd September 2020.
+It was last reviewed on 12th October 2020.

 This website was last tested on 21st September 2020.
 Testing was carried out internally by the Home Office.